mlliarm/jmath/articles/01_Exploring_infinity.md

 ```

 So we see that currently there are some issues with `j903` regarding infinities, or more specifically, the indeterminate form doesn't arise in places where it did in mathematics.
-But not all is bad:
+It seems that this was designed like that on purpose (see [this lemma](https://www.jsoftware.com/help/dictionary/d031.htm) from the jdictionary), so it's working as expected.

+That being said, we can still play around with infinities successfully, with results that match our mathematical expectations:

 ```j
    1-_              NB.
 1 - Infinity